kermitt2/entity-fishing/Readme.md

 Supervised machine learning is used for the disambiguation, based on a Random Forest, exploiting various features.
 Training is realized exploiting Wikipedia data.
 Results include in particular Wikidata identifiers and, optionally, statements.

-The API also offers the possibility to apply filters based on Wikipedia properties and values, allowing to create specialised entity identification and extraction (e.g. extract species mentions or all medical entities only in a document) relying on the current 27M entities and 154M statements present in Wikipedia.
+The API also offers the possibility to apply filters based on Wikipedia properties and values, allowing to create specialised entity identification and extraction (e.g. extract only taxon entities or only medical entities in a document) relying on the current 27M entities and 154M statements present in Wikipedia.

 The tool currently supports English, German and French languages (more to come!).
 For English and French, a Name Entity Recognition based on CRF ([grobid-ner](https://github.com/kermitt2/grobid-ner)) is used in combination with the disambiguation.
 For each recognized entity in one language, it is possible to complement the result with crosslingual information in the two other languages.
 A _nbest_ mode is available.
 Domain information are produced for a large amount of entities in the technical and scientific fields, together with Wikipedia categories and confidence scores.

-The tool is developed in Java and has been designed for fast processing (at least for a NERD system, 500-1000 words per second on an medium-profile linux server single thread or one PDF page of a scientific articles between 1 and 2 seconds), with limited memory (at least for a NERD system, here 2GB of RAM) and to offer close to state-of-the-art accuracy (more to come!).
-A search query can be disambiguated in 1-5 seconds.
+The tool is developed in Java and has been designed for fast processing (at least for a NERD system, 500-1000 words per second on a medium-profile linux server single thread or one PDF page of a scientific articles in 1-2 seconds), with limited memory (at least for a NERD system, here 2GB of RAM) and to offer close to state-of-the-art accuracy (more to come!).
+A search query can be disambiguated in 1-5 milliseconds.
 (N)ERD uses the very fast [SMILE ML](https://haifengl.github.io/smile/) library for machine learning and a [JNI integration of LMDB](https://github.com/deephacks/lmdbjni) as embedded database.

 (N)ERD requires JDK 1.8 and maven 3.
 It supports Linux-64 and Mac OS environments.
 Below, we make available the LMDB binary data for Linux-64 architecture.

 ## Install and build

-Running the service requires at least 2GB of RAM, but more RAM will be exploited if available for speeding up access to compiled Wikipedia data (including information extracted from Infoboxes).
+Running the service requires at least 2GB of RAM, but more RAM will be exploited if available for speeding up access to the compiled Wikidata and Wikipedia data (including statements associated to entities).
 After decompressing all the index data, 19GB of disk space will be used - be sure to have enough free space.
 SSD is recommanded for best performance and experience.

 First install _grobid_ and _grobid-ner_, see http://github.com/kermitt2/grobid and http://github.com/kermitt2/grobid-ner